 When should I call my healthcare provider?

 Make sure your healthcare provider knows your health history.
-If you are counting
+If you're counting fetal

-fetal movements and find that the number has decreased, let your healthcare provider
+movements and find that the number has decreased, let your healthcare provider know.

-know.
-And if you notice other changes or if you have concerns about your pregnancy,
+And if you notice other changes or if you have concerns about your pregnancy, call

 Key points about fetal growth restriction